-A study of the contemporary politics of the Middle East, including domestic politics, foreign relations, the role of oil, the origins and impact of terrorism, and the dramatic encounter of cultures in the region.
+A study of the contemporary domestic and international politics of the Middle East.
+Topics include: democracy and its challenges; the role of national, religious, and ethnic identities; the origins of modern Middle Eastern states; and the involvement of non-Middle Eastern states in the region's politics.
 Successful completion of this course satisfies the Cultures and Peoples requirements for graduation.

 INTL 362.
-China: Politics, Economy and Foreign Relations.
-3 Hours.
+Chinese Politics, Economy and Foreign Relations.
+3